UWB-ACM/CTCI/2020-02-Spring/2_linked_lists/README.md

 ### 2. Remove Zero Sum Consecutive Nodes from Linked List

 #### Naive/Simple Solution
-The idea is to locate the sublist of nodes that sum to 0 and de-list them.<br>
-- Starting at the edging node, find lower-bound and upper-bound node of the sublist that sum to 0.
-- if found, de-list nodes from [LBound, UBound], including by re-link PreLBound->next = UBound->next;
-- If not found, move forward and check the next node.
-For every i-th node of N nodes, the algorithm iterates from node i-th to the last node for the total of N*(N-i) times.
-- This solution has time complexity of O(N<sup>2</sup>).

 <details>
 <summary>Click to see solution</summary>

+// NOTE: This solution does not take into account memory leaks. <br>
+The idea is to use an outer loop iterating through N nodes, at every node i-th we use a nested loop iterating to the end of the list to check whether or not that node and the following nodes cause a zero-sum.
+The list of nodes causes zero-sum if "the accumulated sum of all nodes in that list equals zero".
+The inner loop stops as the accumulated sum equals 0 ``Sum == 0`` or it reaches the end of the list.
+- If zero-sum list is found by the inner loop ``Sum == 0``, we de-list nodes from nodes [LBound, UBound] including the LBound node and the UBound node, where the node UBound is the node that the inner loop stopped at as the ``Sum == 0``.
+- If ``Sum != 0``, the inner loop continues till the end of the list ``UBound == NULL``, which means there is no zero-sum found, then the outer loop will repeat the same searching process beginning at the next nodes till the end of the list.

+For every i-th node of N nodes, the algorithm iterates from node i-th to the last node for the total of ``N * (N - i)`` times.
+Therefore, this solution has time complexity of ``O(N^2)``.
+Space complexity is ``O(1)``.

 ```C++
 ListNode* removeZeroSumSublists(ListNode* head) {